Louis II, Grand Duke of Hesse

-Louis II (26 December 1777 – 16 June 1848) was Grand Duke of Hesse and by Rhine from 6 April 1830 until 5 March 1848, resigning during the German Revolution of 1848.
+Louis II (26 December 1777 – 16 June 1848) was Grand Duke of Hesse and by Rhine from 6 April 1830 until 16 June 1848.
 He was the son of Louis I, Grand Duke of Hesse, and Princess Louise of Hesse-Darmstadt.

 Life

 Before his reign

 He studied at Leipzig University.
 Thereafter, he lived mostly in Darmstadt.
 1804 he represented his father at the coronation of Napoleon in Paris.
 He took part in the Congress of Erfurt and the Congress of Vienna and attended the coronation of Louis XVIII in Paris.

 Based on the 1820 Constitution of the Grand Duchy of Hesse, he was a member of the First Chamber of Parliament until becoming sovereign in 1830.
 He was not really active in parliament apart from defending the constitution against any attempts to amend it.

 He was not really interested in governmental affairs, despite most cabinet ministers trying to include and brief him on current matters.